danny-burrows/rogues/tools/gui/old experiments/README.md

 I haven't run these in a long time, some of them may block and break a terminal.
 Just be careful.

 ## Build
-If you must... again, all these files should compiler on their own.
+If you must... again, all these files should compile on their own.